ElektraInitiative/libelektra/doc/tutorials/import.md

 ## Options ##

-The kdb import command takes several available options.
+The kdb import command only takes one unique option:
-They are:
-    -H --help 							which prints the help text

 	-s --strategy <name>		which is used to specify a strategy

-    -v --verbose						which runs the merge in verbose mode

-    -V --version						prints info about the version

 ### Strategies ###